Skip to main content

 The book you get back already merges all liquidity for the market: native NO orders are converted into their YES-side equivalent before aggregation, using the same identity:

-So you never lose NO liquidity by reading the YES book — it’s all there, expressed in YES prices.
+So you never lose NO liquidity by reading the YES book.
+It’s all there, expressed in YES prices.

 Deriving the NO orderbook

 To quote or trade the NO token, mirror the returned YES book: flip bids ↔ asks and replace every price p with 1 - p (sizes are unchanged).
+The midpoint and spread carry over directly: noMidpoint = 1 - yesMidpoint, and the spread is identical.

-When you then place a NO order, sign it against the NO tokenId (noPositionId from Get Market) at the derived price — the price inversion only affects how you read the book, not how the order is signed.
+When you then place a NO order, sign it against the NO tokenId (noPositionId from Get Market) at the derived price.
+The price inversion only affects how you read the book, not how the order is signed.

 Multi-outcome (NegRisk) markets

 In a NegRisk multi-outcome market, each outcome is its own market with its own slug, its own YES/NO tokens, and its own orderbook.
-Fetch each outcome’s book by its slug and derive that outcome’s NO book with the same inversion above — there is no single cross-outcome book to invert.
+Fetch each outcome’s book by its slug and derive that outcome’s NO book with the same inversion above.
+There is no single cross-outcome book to invert.
 What links the outcomes is a soft pricing constraint, not a shared book: across the N outcomes, the YES prices tend toward summing to 1 (exactly one outcome resolves YES), and all the NO contracts are linked for share conversion.
 To assemble a full picture of a multi-outcome market, request the orderbook for each outcome slug and mirror each one independently.

 Path Parameters